 Economic

 Time spent collecting firewood from increasingly long distances detracts from income generating or other activities – the burden mainly falling on women.
+Children also collect firewood, thus detracting from educational activities and exposing them to danger.
+Firewood that is bought, is increasingly expensive due to shortages, and can form a high proportion of household expenditure.

 Different ways you can support this Project